CCurl/fcc/README.md

 - Run `fcw` or `fcl` depending on if you are running Windows or Linux.
 - The programs take a single parameter, the name of a source file.
 - The programs write the generated source to stdout.
-- Redirect that output into a file (e.g. - `pgm.asm`).
 - Any errors detected are written to stderr.
+- Redirect the output into a file (e.g. - `fcl pgm.fh > pgm.asm`).
 - Execute `fasm` using that file for input (e.g. - `fasm pgm.asm`).

 ### Examples:
-- Under Linux, see the Makefile for the 'test' target.
+- Linux: see the Makefile for the 'test' target.
-- Under Windows, see the 'make.bat' file.
+- Windows: see the 'make.bat' file.

 ### Constants and Configuration